-The Ideal Cut Diamond refers to a diamond that has been cut to exact and mathematically proven proportions.
-Its symmetry, with 58 exactly placed facets, produces the ultimate lustre and beauty.
-A very well cut diamond will reflect light internally from once facet to another resulting in a brilliant display of “fire”.
+The ideal-cut diamond refers to a diamond that has been cut to exact and mathematically proven proportions.
+Its symmetry, with 58 exactly-placed facets, produces the ultimate lustre and beauty.
+A very well-cut diamond will reflect light internally from one facet to another, resulting in a brilliant display of “fire”.

-Also known as Carat Weight is the standard unit of weight used for gems.
+Also known as “carat weight,” a carat is the standard unit of weight used for gems.
 Each carat (ct.) is equal to 0.200 grams (200 milligrams).
-Diamonds are weighed to 1/1000 of a carat (0.001) and rounded to the nearest 100th or point.
+Diamonds are weighed to 1/1000 of a carat (0.001) and rounded to the nearest 100th, or what’s referred to as a “point”.
 Gems weighing more than 1 carat are usually expressed in carats and decimals.

 The cost for each carat of a diamond's weight.
 To find the total cost of the diamond, you will multiply the per-carat price by the weight.
 For example, a diamond at 1.25 CT for $3000.00 per carat would be $3,000/ct x 1.25 ct = $3,750.

-The term, “Total Weight”, refers to the combined weight of all the diamonds in a piece of jewelry.
-When you present jewelry set with more than one diamond, it is necessary to make sure the guest understands whether you are describing the weights of individual diamonds or the total.
+The term “total weight”, refers to the combined weight of all the diamonds in a piece of jewelry.
+When a piece of jewelry is set with more than one diamond, it is necessary to make sure you understand whether you are being told the carat weight of an individual diamond or the total of all stones.